Living abroad is amazing and we share the best places to live in the world, depending on what lifestyle you are looking for.

-We have lived in China and now Bangkok, we are happy to say that living abroad is awesome!
+We have lived in China and now Bangkok, and we are happy to say that living abroad is awesome!
 We love Thailand, it has everything we want right now.
-We spoke to over expats around the world and have made a list of the best places to live in the world.
+We spoke to other expats around the world and have made a list of the best places to live in the world.

 Every traveller has had the dream – the idea of upping sticks and living somewhere else.
 Those itchy feet always have us wanting to explore new cultures, discover amazing landscapes and perhaps even learn a new language.